15 Top-Rated Hiking Trails near Columbus, OH

 2. Camp Chase Trail

-The Camp Chase Trail is a paved trail that is a 10.9-mile section of the Ohio to Erie Trail, which extends from Columbus to London.
+The Camp Chase Trail is a paved trail that is a 16-mile section of the Ohio to Erie Trail, which extends from Columbus to London.
 The entire Ohio to Erie Trail runs 326 miles, so you can add to your adventure by doing several sections at a time.
+While many hiking trails take you through dense forests, this multi-use trail has the Ohio countryside on display.

 Address: 275 S. Wilson Road, Columbus, Ohio